 Initiates an automated process in which the projector optimizes critical display parameters such as size, position, pixel tracking, etc., for the current source.
-These parameters are listed in Table 3.1 Auto Setup.
 An auto setup can save time in perfecting a display and you can modify the adjustments as desired.